Víctor da Conceição Soares: Political career

-From 10 July 2006 to 8 August 2007, Soares was also Vice Minister for Technical and Higher Education in the II Constitutional Government under Prime Minister José Ramos-Horta, and the III Constitutional Government led by Prime Minister Estanislau da Silva, respectively.
+From 10 July 2006 to 8 August 2007, Soares was also Deputy Minister for Technical and Higher Education in the II Constitutional Government under Prime Minister José Ramos-Horta, and the III Constitutional Government led by Prime Minister Estanislau da Silva, respectively.

 Soares was later appointed as an advisor to the East Timor Coffee Academy (ETICA) (now the East Timor Coffee Institute).
 From 2017 to 2020, he was a Member of UNTL General Council, and a Member of the Scientific Council of the National Institute for Science and Technology (Instituto Nacional de Ciência e Tecnologia (INCT)).

 On 24 June 2020, following a change in the governing coalition, and the admission of Fretilin to the VIII Constitutional Government, Soares was sworn in as Minister of Petroleum and Minerals.

 Soares took that office intending to undertake a restructuring of East Timor's oil and gas sector, with the objective of improving the quality of the services provided in that sector.
-Soon afterwards, as part of a new policy of limiting the time that any person would hold a position in public administration, he controversially replaced two long serving executives, Francisco Monteiro as the chief executive of Timor Gap, E.P., and Gualdino da Silva as the President of National Petroleum & Minerals Authority.
+Soon afterwards, as part of a new policy of limiting the time that any person would hold a position in public administration, he controversially replaced two long serving executives, Francisco da Costa Monteiro as the chief executive of Timor Gap, E.P., and Gualdino da Silva as the President of National Petroleum & Minerals Authority.
 Additionally, the proposal for the Tasi Mane LNG project was sent to the national audit office for re-evaluation.

 In an interview published at the end of August 2020, Soares said that oil and gas industry strategy had given priority to policy ahead of technical issues and economic viability, and that the strategy had to be reversed.
 He also claimed that the government had made a big mistake in investing in the Greater Sunrise consortium, and that the investment had been a purely political decision, not based on the technical analysis of the company or the technicians.

+Soares' tenure as Minister ended when the IX Constitutional Government took office on 1 July 2023.
+He was succeeded by Francisco da Costa Monteiro.